kyntrp/LimaCharlie-Sliver/README.md

-### Tools Used
+**Tools Used**

 🔹 Virtual Machines (VMs)
 - Windows 10 (Target Machine) – Acts as the endpoint where Sliver C2 payloads are executed.
 LimaCharlie sensor is deployed here to capture telemetry.
 - Kali Linux (Attacker Machine) – Used for launching Sliver C2, executing commands, and emulating adversary techniques.
-- Ubuntu Server (Malware Storage) – Serves as the host for the malicious Sliver payloads, allowing downloads via an HTTP server for delivery to the Windows target.
+- Ubuntu Server (Malware Storage) – Acts as a staging server for adversary-controlled payload distribution.
+A temporary Python web server hosts the Sliver C2 payload, mimicking real-world malware delivery methods.

 🔹 LimaCharlie (EDR Platform)
 A cloud-native endpoint detection & response (EDR) tool used to capture and analyze system telemetry.
 It provides: